-As a public company, the Company is subject to the reporting requirements of the Canadian Securities Administrators, or the CSA, and the U.S. Securities Exchange Act of 1934, as amended, and the rules and regulations of the listing standards of the TSX and NASDAQ and the U.S. Sarbanes-Oxley Act.
+As a public company, the Company is subject to the reporting requirements of the Canadian Securities Administrators, or the CSA, and the rules and regulations of the listing standards of the TSX and OTCQX Best Market.
 The requirements of these laws, rules and regulations have increased and will continue to increase the Company's legal, accounting, and financial compliance costs, make some activities more difficult, time-consuming, and costly, and place significant strain on the Company's personnel, systems, and resources.
-The Company is continuing to develop and refine its disclosure controls and procedures that are designed to ensure that information required to be disclosed by the Company in the reports that it will file with the CSA is recorded, processed, summarized, and reported within the time periods specified in CSA rules and forms and that information required to be disclosed in reports under applicable securities laws is accumulated and communicated to the Company's principal executive and financial officers.
+The Company is continuing to develop and refine its disclosure controls and other procedures that are designed to ensure that information required to be disclosed by the Company in the reports that it will file with the CSA is recorded, processed, summarized, and reported within the time periods specified in CSA rules and forms and that information required to be disclosed in reports under applicable securities laws is accumulated and communicated to the Company's principal executive and financial officers.
 The Company is also continuing to improve its internal control over financial reporting.
 In order to improve the effectiveness of its disclosure controls and procedures and internal control over financial reporting, the Company has expended, and anticipate that it will continue to expend, significant resources, including accounting-related costs and significant management oversight.

-The Company has identified certain material weaknesses in its internal controls, as more fully explained in its management's discussion and analysis for the quarter ended September 30, 2023 and the year ended December 31, 2022 under "Controls and Procedures".
+The Company has identified certain material weaknesses in its internal controls, as more fully explained under the above section "Disclosure Controls and Procedures".
 Additional weaknesses in the Company's disclosure controls and internal control over financial reporting may also be discovered in the future.
-Any failure to develop or maintain effective controls or any difficulties encountered in their implementation or improvement could harm the Company's results of operations or cause the Company to fail to meet its reporting obligations and may result in a restatement of the Company's financial statements for prior periods.
+Any failure to develop or maintain effective controls or any difficulties encountered in their implementation or improvement could harm the Company's results of operations or cause the Company to fail to meet its reporting obligations and may result in a restatement of the Company's consolidated financial statements for prior periods.
 Any failure to improve and maintain effective internal control over financial reporting also could adversely affect the results of periodic management evaluations and annual independent registered public accounting firm attestation reports regarding the effectiveness of the Company's internal control over financial reporting that the Company will eventually be required to include in its periodic reports that will be filed with the CSA.
 Ineffective disclosure controls and procedures and internal control over financial reporting could also cause investors to lose confidence in the Company's reported financial and other information, which could have a negative effect on the trading price of the Common Shares.
-In addition, if the Company is unable to continue to meet these requirements, or other requirements imposed by security regulators, even with the Company's best efforts, it may not be able to remain listed on the TSX and/or NASDAQ.
+In addition, if the Company is unable to continue to meet these requirements, it may not be able to remain listed on the TSX, among others.